Engineering and science professional bodies benchmark performance on diversity and inclusion for the first time

 Notes for Editors

-- A joint report of D&I performance across both engineering and science professional bodies can be found here, together with a separate professional engineering institution report
+- Read a joint report of D&I performance across both engineering and science professional bodies, together with a separate professional engineering institution report

-A separate report on the performance of scientific bodies can be found here.
+Read a separate report on the performance of scientific bodies.

 - Science Council.
 The Science Council is a membership organisation for professional bodies and learned societies across the disciplines of science.
 We are in a unique position, bringing together a range of disciplines and sectors to reflect the multi-disciplinary practice of science in today’s society.
 We set the standards for professional registration for practising scientists and science technicians, independent of scientific discipline.

 Professional bodies within our membership are licensed to award their members who meet these standards.